yash-k9/MovieApp/README.md

 Android App for Movie Reviews.
 This application was built from scratch.

-### This Application is integrated with the [Spring Mongod API Project](https://github.com/yash-k9/spring-boot-mongodb-movieAPI)
+### This Application is integrated with the [Spring Mongod API Project](https://github.com/yash-k9/spring-boot-mongodb-movieAPI) using REST

 <!-- Features -->
 ## Features